laurentcodes/react-native-rich-toast/README.md

-# react native styled toast
+# react native rich toast

 a toast component library for react native with rich colors and variants